-Independent legal advice is when you and your spouse both engage separate lawyers.
-You might hire a lawyer to represent you in reaching an agreement or to fairness-check an agreement you’ve made together.
-Lawyers also help you formalise your agreement by drafting your paperwork and submitting documents to the Court on your behalf.
+You also require lawyers to help you formalise your agreement by drafting your paperwork and submitting documents to the Court on your behalf.

-The amicability and complexity of your case are the two things that determine when you might engage a lawyer to assist you with your separation.
+The amicability and complexity of your case determine when you might engage a lawyer to assist you with your separation.

 Why work with a Family Lawyer?